 A few days ago, someone who was visiting Kyiv asked, “Why is there no destruction in Kyiv?”.
 It made me think, Yes, it is true; Kyiv looks as glorious as ever except for some odd checkpoints.
 The reason is that the leaders do not want people to see all these destructions way too much and lose hearts.

+When we went to Irpin, Borodayanka, there were many tanks, cars, and vehicles on the highway.
+A couple of days later, everything was cleaned.
 The highway was blocked as the walk-over bridge was destroyed; a few weeks later, it looked as if nothing had happened there.
 Bridges were destroyed; in a couple of days, temporary bridges were made, and a new bridge was constructed in a couple of weeks.
+Because of Shelling, the national highway was filled with potholes.
+Ten days later, now they are as suitable as a racing track.
+I can go on and on and on.

+Many would think and say, why reconstruct now during the active war?
+Total waste of US, UK, EU aid and what not.
 Ukraine’s situation is different from other war zones.
 In Ukraine, people don’t want to leave the nation or plan to live outside Ukraine forever (most).
 This is home for them; you treat missiles and sandstorms the same way.
 You wipe everything clean and move on with life.

 There is a time to mourn; there is a time to grieve.
 But now, the nation needs every single man and woman to be vigilant and filled with hope.
 Hope even when your fields are burning, hope even when your husband dies, hope when a million dollars worth of missile brought down the only store in the whole village.